kevando/chaz-app/ROADMAP.md

 ### 0.7.6

-change initial root to undefined (which should work), and figure out why its acting weird. check load(store) clean up as much code as possible esp app.js re-enable fabric tracking merge back in previous data

  - added fabric tracking to analytics middleware
  - changed login button to a yellow heart
  - removed auth listener, changed auth to custom device token